Meet our Mediation Team

 Tony Belak, J.D., Healthcare Program and Associate Center Director

-Tony Belak is the founder of The Institute for Workplace Transition and the former Executive Director of the International Center for Collaborative Solutions at Sullivan University, Louisville, Kentucky, where he was also on the faculty of the Master of Science in Conflict Management program.
+Tony Belak is the Ombuds at the University of Louisville, Associate Director of the Center for Conflict Resolution at La Sierra University, Riverside, California, associate director of the International Center for Compassionate Organizations www.compassionorg.net and the former Executive Director of the International Center for Collaborative Solutions at Sullivan University, Louisville, Kentucky, where he was also on the faculty of the Master of Science in Conflict Management program.
+He is a faculty member of the Department of Urban and Public Affairs at the University of Louisville and associate editor of the online Journal of Conflict Management at Sullivan University.
 He was the Senior Dispute Resolution Counsel for the Department of Veterans Affairs and is not only a mediator and arbitrator but also a teacher in basic, advanced, and specialized conflict resolution.
 He is recognized for his innovation in designing conflict resolution programs within the workplace.
-Tony is president of the Labor and Employment Relations Association (LERA) Kentucky chapter.

-Mr. Belak has traveled throughout the United States and Europe lecturing and training in mediation and dispute resolution.
+Mr. Belak has traveled throughout the United States and Europe lecturing and training in mediation and dispute resolution and is a founding member of the International Working Group on Compassionate Organizations.
 He has taught mediation skills to the International Atomic Energy Agency (IAEA) internal mediators and conflict resolution training to United Nations and Austria Kontrollbank managers and supervisors in Vienna and Irish Department of Defense mediators in Dublin.
 He is the founder and past president of the Federal ADR Council, Inc., a non-profit shared neutral mediation project for federal agencies in Kentucky and Indiana, the oldest in the nation.
 He was instrumental in establishing the Mediation Association of Kentucky, the Jefferson County Court Annexed Mediation Rule, the Federal Court prisoner petition mediation project, and one of the earliest peer and truancy mediation programs in Jefferson County, Kentucky.
 He served on the Federal Mediation and Conciliation Service focus group to establish core competencies for their internal roster of neutrals, the Administrative Office of the Courts Mediator Guidelines Committee, and has published articles in national magazines and local newspapers regarding conflict resolution.
 He began his interest in ADR as an ombudsman in the Office of the Lieutenant Governor of Illinois in 1973.
-He teaches a certified web assisted mediator skills and collaborative practices training program and consults and trains for business and industry worldwide.
-Tony can be reached at firstname.lastname@example.org; or email@example.com.
+Tony can be reached at 502.345.6763 email@example.com; firstname.lastname@example.org.

 Dulce L. Peña, J.D., Professor, Conflict Resolution Trainer and Facilitator